Mira190/llm_deploy/cloud_llm_framework_report_en.md

-## Generative AI Deployment Solution Research Report v2.0
+## LLM Deployment Solution Research Report v2.0

 ## Table of contents

 1. Executive Summary
 2. Decision Dimensions and Scoring Model
 3. Deployment Mode Overview
-4. Startup Free Credits Summary
+4. Overview of startup support and free quota
 5. Detailed plan comparison

-- 4.1 International/Domestic Third-Party API
+- 5.1 International/Domestic Third-Party API
-- 4.2 Cloud vendor managed reasoning
+- 5.2 Cloud vendor managed inference
-- 4.3 Low-code/scheduling platform and framework
+- 5.3 Low-code/scheduling platform and framework
-- 4.4 Self-hosted open source model
+- 5.4 Self-hosted open source model

 6. Three-year TCO simulation
 7. Risk and compliance assessment
 8. Implementation Roadmap
-9. Conclusion and next steps
+9. Key conclusions and action plans
 10. References

 ---

 ## 1. Executive Summary

-This report aims to provide a clear, phased strategic roadmap for startup teams in the deployment and selection of generative AI.
+This report aims to provide a clear, phased strategic roadmap for the team to deploy and select LLM.
-The core conclusion is that successful AI application deployment should follow an incremental evolution path to balance innovation speed, service stability, and long-term cost-effectiveness.
+Core conclusion: Through the gradual evolution from PoC → Beta → Scale, we can balance the speed of launch, cost efficiency, and compliance and security at different stages, and ultimately achieve the best TCO and data sovereignty protection through a self-hosted + API hybrid architecture at a large scale.

 ![Generative AI Deployment Strategy Roadmap](./pictures/roadmap.png)